rajusanjay001/product_BE/README.md

   Product service runs on port **8080**

-2) The docker image for the review service can be found here : https://hub.docker.com/r/rajusanjay001/review_microservice
+2)The docker image for the review service can be found here : https://hub.docker.com/r/rajusanjay001/review_microservice

   Product service runs on port **8090**